 Christmas and New Year in Cumbria

-There’s nothing like a walk in the Northern Lakes in January to enjoy Christmas and New Year in Cumbria.
+There’s nothing quite like Christmas and New Year in Cumbria.

 Lake District and Hadrian’s Wall without the crowds